mimikim/Minimalist-Company-Website/README.md

 A single-page brochure website built with Angular v5.2, created with Angular CLI.

 Assets are managed through Gulp.
 Gulp tasks are modularized for organization, and can be found inside the /gulp folder.

+Mobile navigation responds to the ESC key command.

 ### Initalize Project with Angular CLI
 Run `ng serve` to begin